SagelyAdvised/Micro-stakes-Poker-Tournament-Analysis/README.md

 ![Bankroll ZigZag swings](images/bankroll_zigzag.png)

 At a 10-buy-in ($5) minimum swing threshold: **53 pivots, mean gap 18.8 tournaments, median 18.0** — both up and down swings, essentially symmetric (downswings mean 19.4, upswings mean 18.1).
 This is sensitive to the threshold choice; at 5 buy-ins the typical gap drops to ~9 tournaments, at 20 buy-ins it rises past 100.
-Reported explicitly rather than picking one number silently.

 ---